morota/literature/_posts/2015-01-19-Variance-Component-Estimation.md

 Discussion on a consistency and asymptotic efficiency of ML in the pre REML era.

 * HD Patterson and R Thompson.
 (1971).
 [Recovery of inter-block information when block sizes are unequal](http://biomet.oxfordjournals.org/content/58/3/545.abstract).
 Biometrika.
 58:545-554.
 This is a seminal paper describing REML.
-REML accounts for loss of degrees of freedom arising in estimating fixed effects.
+REML accounts for loss of degrees of freedom arised in estimating fixed effects.

 * DA Harville.
 (1977).
 [Maximum likelihood approaches to variance component estimation and to related problems](http://www.tandfonline.com/doi/abs/10.1080/01621459.1977.10480998#.VL2LrHY8qt8).
 Journal of the American Statistical Association.
 72:320-338.
 A comprehensive review of ML and REML to variance component estimation.